I’m continuing my patient Q&A series of posts and today is questions & answers post #3, which is on platelet-rich plasma, also known as PRP.

 As to the question of “how long does PRP last?”, there isn’t a whole lot of data out there.
 Benefits mostly seem transient though as in months, although longer-term studies are needed to be sure.
 When I asked Lansdown about how long it lasts, he said, “It seems from the studies that we have that results may last for about 1 year.
 This expected duration of benefit though does need to be clarified.”
 If you need a new injection for $1,000 or so every six months or a year that’s going to add up.

-What are objective views on the clinical utility of PRP?
+What are objective views on clinical use of PRP?

 It’s easy to find a lot of enthusiasm and skepticism out there on this product including from physicians.